What happens to your recyclables when you dispose of them? How does recycling REALLY work?

 Cans are sent to NH Kelman, a facility in Troy, NY.
 Some plastics are also sent here.
 For more information, see Life of a Soda Can.

 Food waste from Carmichael, Dewick, zero-waste events and the dorms is all composted.
-Once the fod scraps from events and dorms is collected by Tufts’ compost collection provider, Save That Stuff, it is sent to WeCare, a compost plant in Marlborough, MA.
+Once the food scraps from events and dorms are collected by Tufts’ compost collection provider, it is sent to Rocky Hill Farm and other nearby locations.
 There, the materials are broken down by microorganisms in the presence of oxygen.